moss-l/bhs-js-testing/boolean-simplification.md

 To apply those to human examples, if I’m neither hungry nor bored, I can describe that, in accordance with De Morgan’s first law, either as “I’m not hungry or bored” or “I’m not hungry and I’m not bored”.
-And according to De Morgan’s second law, if I’m not both full sleepy that’s the same as saying I’m either not full or I’m not sleepy.
+And according to De Morgan’s second law, if I’m not both full and sleepy that’s the same as saying I’m either not full or I’m not sleepy.
 (The “or” in this case includes the possibility that I’m neither.
 But if I’m not both, I’m definitely not at least one of them.
 Logicians